platformsh/platformsh-docs/docs/src/development/regions.md

 ## Region availability

 The regions listed here may be different from those available to you when you create a new project.
-Each organization can have its own rules for what regions to allow When adding a new project, you only see regions allowed by your organization.
+Each organization can have its own rules for what regions to allow.
+When adding a new project, you only see regions allowed by your organization.

 The list of regions includes legacy regions as reference.